simp/simp-doc/docs/glossary.rst

       :term:`Puppet Module` that is specific to your site.
 This simply allows for a common isolated :term:`Puppet namespace` to reduce confusion in the documentation.
-You could add a module literally called ``site`` to your environment which would make the examples generally able to be copy and pasted into files in the new module.
+You could add a module literally called ``site`` to your environment which would make the examples generally able to be copied and pasted into files in the new module.

       You may see various shorthand code snippets that refer to